deepbsd/binfiles/README.md

 the actual purpose of the `--gauge` function in whiptail?
 Yes, I think it is.
 After all is said and done.

+## More on whipsample.sh

+So I've been thinking more about making one of those progress bars work in a real life instance.
+I've been thinking of using them in the whiptail version of my Archlinux installer, during some of the installation routines, and it's a little tricky.
+How do you actually measure progress?
+Do you just key in a range of time, and let the progress of the function determine how much time between updates transpires?
+That might be useful.
+Or do you just let the bar stop at a certain percentage of progress?
+I've even created the latest alternative where if the background function still isn't complete by 77 percent, the percentage bar goes back to 76 percent, and then goes forward and checks again.
+If the process is not complete, the bar keeps going back and forth between 76 and 77 percent until the background process gets removed from the PID table, and then the process quickly completes to 100 percent!
+This way, the bar always appears to be moving so it never gives the impression of being stuck.

+Another alternative is to find a way to pipe the updating output to a file and display that via a `--textbox` switch.
+That would be the most preferable yet.
+Still, I have not found a wholly satisfactory solution to this problem.